saboooor/Beacon/README.md

 ## Privacy

-HiLight Studio has no analytics, account system, or telemetry.
+Beacon has no analytics, account system, or telemetry.
 It uses the internet only when you tap **Check for updates** under Setup, which fetches public release information from GitHub.
 No app rules, notification data, or settings are sent.
 App rules and presets stay on the device.
 Notification and usage access are optional and are used locally for the rules you enable.
 Privacy